elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## CURRENT 1.9 Issues

+ - Broom dismounting is currently broken.
+Hoping for a Spigot fix.

 ## 6.1

  - The default wand was changed to "wand", configurable via config.yml

 ## 6.0

  - If you are using the official Magic Resource Pack, clear out the resource-pack entry in your server.properties.
    Magic will automatically use the correct RP version.
- - Broom dismounting is currently broken.
-Hoping for a Spigot fix.

 ## 5.5